Free Consultation

 Violent Crimes

-False Imprisonment
+Unlawful or False Imprisonment Lawyers

 Understand

-False Imprisonment under Arizona Law
+False Imprisonment under Arizona Law: ARS: 13-1303

 In Arizona, false imprisonment is defined under A.R.S. § 13-1303 as knowingly restraining another person without legal authority or their consent.
 This can include physically restraining someone or using threats or deception to prevent them from leaving.
-Feldman Royle points out that the context and circumstances of the alleged restraint play a significant role in these cases.
+Feldman & Royle point out that the context and circumstances of the alleged restraint play a significant role in these cases.

 Know Your Rights